County of Namur

+The County of Namur (Namen) was a county of the Holy Roman Empire with its military and administrative capital at the town of Namur, at the merging of the Sambre and Meuse rivers in what is now French-speaking Belgium.
+Under this name it existed from about 990 until about 1790.

+Like most of what is now Belgium, during the 15th century the County of Namur became part of the Burgundian Netherlands, which subsequently became a possession of the kings of Spain, and later of Austria.
+Like its neighbours, the county ceased to exist during the French Revolution, when the entire region was conquered by the revolutionary French Republic.

+The modern Belgian province of Namur is larger than the old county.
+The boundaries of the province are based upon those of the French départment of Sambre-et-Meuse, and stretch further eastwards and southwards.

 Prehistory to the Roman period

 The city of Namur most likely arose around 'the Champeau', a rocky hill between the Sambre and Meuse rivers.
 Numerous prehistoric flint weapons have been found in the area.
 During Roman times, the region around Namur was first mentioned in Julius Caesar's Commentarii de Bello Gallico in the second half of the 1st century BC.
-To the west of Namur were the Nervii, and to the east the Germani cisrhenani, but it has been suggested that Namur itself may have been home to the Aduatuci who Caesar described as descendants of the Cimbri and Teutons.
-(Today it is considered more likely to have been at Thuin.)
-In Caesar's wars, the Roman legions conquered numerous Belgic cities and settlements.
-After this defeat, the Belgae and their territory were incorporated into the Roman Empire.
+The exact boundaries of the peoples he mentioned are not known, but to the west of Namur were the Nervii, and to the east the Germani cisrhenani.
+It has been suggested that Namur itself may have been within the territory of the Aduatuci who Caesar described as descendants of the Cimbri and Teutons, whose main main fort was possibly at Thuin.)
+Caesar and the Romans conquered the Belgae cities and their territory were incorporated into the Roman Empire.